enricosain/enricosain/README.md

-### Hi there, I'm Enrico! 👋
+### Hey there! 👋

-I'm an Aerospace Engineer with a passion for AI and Machine Learning.
+I'm an Aerospace Engineer who's absolutely crazy about AI and Machine Learning!
+But that's not all there is to me.
+I'm also a super proud dad of twins 🙌 and a total music lover.
+I can rock out on the piano, guitar, ukulele, and even the saxophone! 🎷

-I'm also a proud twin dad, a music player (piano, guitar, ukulele, saxophone), I love astronomy and stargazing 🔭, hiking and ski mountaineering in my spare time
+When I'm not knee-deep in code or playing music, you'll probably find me outside enjoying the stars 🔭.
+I love astronomy and stargazing, and I'm always on the lookout for the next meteor shower or lunar eclipse.
+But that's not all - I'm also a big fan of hiking and ski mountaineering.
+There's nothing like getting out into the great outdoors and pushing yourself to new heights! ⛰️

 - 📫 How to reach me: write an email to enrico.sain@gmail.com